meta-llama/llama-stack-apps/README.md

 - **Spec Id** of the distribution that we want to install ( as obtained from the list command )
 - A **Name** by which this installation will be known locally.

-Let's imagine you are working with a 8B-Instruct model, so we will name our local installation as `inline-llama-8b`.
+Let's imagine you are working with a 8B-Instruct model, so we will name our local installation as `local-llama-8b`.
 The following command will both install _and_ configure the distribution.
 As part of the configuration, you will be asked for some inputs (model_id, max_seq_len, etc.)

 ```
-llama distribution install --spec inline --name inline-llama-8b
+llama distribution install --spec local --name local-llama-8b
 ```

 Once it runs successfully , you should see some outputs in the form:

 ```
-$ llama distribution install --spec inline --name inline-llama-8b
+$ llama distribution install --spec local --name local-llama-8b
 ....
 ....
 Successfully installed cfgv-3.4.0 distlib-0.3.8 identify-2.6.0 libcst-1.4.0 llama_toolchain-0.0.2 moreorless-0.4.0 nodeenv-1.9.1 pre-commit-3.8.0 stdlibs-2024.5.15 toml-0.10.2 tomlkit-0.13.0 trailrunner-1.4.0 ufmt-2.7.0 usort-1.0.8 virtualenv-20.26.3

-Distribution `inline-llama-8b` (with spec inline) has been installed successfully!
+Distribution `local-llama-8b` (with spec local) has been installed successfully!
 ```

 You can re-configure this distribution by running:
 ```
-llama distribution configure --name inline-llama-8b
+llama distribution configure --name local-llama-8b
 ```

 Here is an example run of how the CLI will guide you to fill the configuration
 ```
-$ llama distribution configure --name inline-llama-8b
+$ llama distribution configure --name local-llama-8b

 Configuring API surface: inference
 Enter value for model (required): Meta-Llama3.1-8B-Instruct